kasiazn/courses/Metagenomics/1511/tutorials/scg_part3.md

 **Q3.6:** What is the identity of the organism based on the analyses you have performed?
 What phylum does it belong to and is there any closely related organisms in the databases?

-**Q3.7:** Try to find out in what type of environment you might find similar organisms in .
+**Q3.7:** Try to find out in what type of environment you might find similar organisms in.

-Note: If you are ahead of time and have completed the exercises (and have plenty of time) you can start doing Part 6, which is similar to this exercise but using MiSeq data.